shoppertrail/shoppertrail-uat-guide/README.md

 1. **Scenario ID 2:** Click **About** in the main menu.
 2. **Verify:**
    - Modal (pop up box) shows informing the user that all information is in one place.
-   - Now navigate *back* to the homepage and again to the *About ShopperTrail* page the modal should not* appear.
+   - Now navigate *back* to the homepage and again to the *About* page the modal should not* appear.
    - Two sections are available “For Customers” and “For Store Partners”
      - Clicking one section should change the table of contents
    - Scroll through a few sections of the table of contents to make sure there are no glitches, no need to read everything.